Authority and Responsibility

 - All other findings or diagnosis shall remain confidential and shall not be included in the written report.
 Medical records shall not be disclosed or reported without the employee’s express written consent to any person within or outside the workplace except as required by law.

 Labels and Signs

-Warning labels including the biohazard symbol shall be affixed to containers of regulated waste, refrigerators and freezers containing blood or other potentially infectious materials, and other containers used to store, transport, or ship blood or other potentially infectious materials.
-A warning label or sign shall be posted at the entrance to work areas where blood or other potentially infectious materials are stored.
+Warning labels including the biohazard symbol shall be affixed to containers of regulated waste, refrigerators, and freezers containing blood or OPIM, and other containers used to store, transport, or ship blood or other potentially infectious materials.
+A warning label or sign shall be posted at the entrance to work areas where blood or OPIM are stored.

-These labels shall be fluorescent orange, orange-red, or predominantly so with lettering or symbols in a contrasting color.
+These labels shall be fluorescent orange, orange-red, or predominantly visible with lettering or symbols in a contrasting color.

 Labels shall be affixed as close as feasible to the container by string, wire, adhesive, or other method that prevents their loss or unintentional removal.

 Red bags or red containers may be substituted for labels.